WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 ##### Building the Image

-Use this command to build your image: `docker build -t angular-site .` Where `-t` is tagging your image with the name `angular-site` and the `.` tells the consle that the `Dockerfile` it should use is in the same directory.
+Use this command to build your image: `docker build -t image-name .` Where `-t` is tagging your image with the name `image-name` and the `.` tells the consle that the `Dockerfile` it should use is in the same directory.

 ##### Run a Container from the Image

-Use this command to run a container from your image: `docker run 4200:4200 angular-site` Where `4200:4200` is port mapping between your host and the container and `angular-site` tells the container what image to use.
+Use this command to run a container from your image: `docker run 4200:4200 --name container-name image-name` Where `4200:4200` is port mapping between your host and the container, `image-name` tells the container what image to use, and `--name container-name` gives the container a name of your choosing.

 ##### Verifying the Application